Judas Iscariot Betrayed Jesus at the Last Supper — But Why?

 Bible Study Guide

 (Verses 18-20) Jesus knew who His betrayer was and He revealed it to His disciples in a sign so that they would also know.
-The disciples did not yet know what Christ meant by this.
-Even after Judas left them all, they still didn’t understand.
+However, the disciples did not yet know what Christ meant by this.
+Even after Judas Iscariot left them all, they still didn’t understand.

 Jesus offers the second of three “Very truly I tell you” phrases within this passage.
 His words affirm the interlocking characteristic of the Father and the Son together as one.
 This is also what John just previously recorded in verse 3.

-(Verse 21) Jesus felt the way we would feel if we had someone close to us betray us the way Judas was about to betray Christ.
-Jesus reveals His betrayal again in His third “Very truly I tell you” phrase.
+(Verse 21) Jesus felt the way we would feel if we had someone close to us betray us the way Judas Iscariot was about to betray Christ.
+In addition, Jesus reveals His betrayal again in His third “Very truly I tell you” phrase.

 It’s important for us to understand that Jesus knows our troubles, trials and tribulations.
 He experienced them Himself and can fully relate to our suffering in this world.
 He reminds us that He’s here with us in our suffering through the power of His Holy Spirit.